-- coughing (either dry or mucous-filled)
+- Coughing (either dry or mucous-filled)

-- rapid and/or shallow breathing
+- Rapid and/or shallow breathing

-- rapid heartbeat
+- Rapid heartbeat

-- sweating and/or shivering
+- Sweating and/or shivering

-- loss of appetite
+- Loss of appetite

-- chest pain made worse by breathing or coughing
+- Chest pain made worse by breathing or coughing

-- nausea and vomiting
+- Nausea and vomiting

-- joint pain
+- Joint pain

 As pneumonia shares many symptoms with other conditions such as bronchitis and asthma, it can be hard to diagnose.
 If in doubt, see your GP, who will perform tests on your lungs for a diagnosis.

-Pneumonia can affect anyone, but those most at risk include infants and toddlers, the elderly. smokers, people with other conditions such as asthma or cystic fibrosis, and those with weakened immune systems.
+Pneumonia can affect anyone, but those most at risk include infants and toddlers, the elderly, smokers, people with other conditions such as asthma or cystic fibrosis, and those with weakened immune systems.